 Sadye Scott-Hainchek (Web content coordinator/copy editor)

 Sadye Scott-Hainchek’s bookworm credentials can be best summed up by the fact that in her youth, she wasn’t just sent to her room — she was sent to her room and told not to read.
 (Fortunately, she was a relatively well-behaved child, as most young readers are.)

 Scott-Hainchek spent several years as a copy editor at the Rockford (Illinois) Register Star, Gannett, and The Des Moines (Iowa) Register before joining The Fussy Librarian.
 In what turned out to be an omen, she self-published two books long before Fussy’s inception, both of them family-history memoirs.

-Scott-Hainchek lives in Des Moines with her husband and three cats, whose cuddling demands make owning an ereader absolutely essential.
+Scott-Hainchek lives in Des Moines with her husband and two cats, whose cuddling demands make owning an ereader absolutely essential.
 When not reading, she can be found cooking, enjoying a craft beer, and running or biking so that she can continue to indulge in the former two hobbies.